 H.248 modeling of the communication session:

-The two RTP streams (definition see [b-IETF rtp-taxonomy] for audio and video are mapped on two H.248 streams S1 and S2, i.e., the communication session is given by the two dual-stream-per-termination H.248 terminations TA and TB.
+The two RTP streams (definition see clause 3.1.x2) for audio and video are mapped on two H.248 streams S1 and S2, i.e., the communication session is given by the two dual-stream-per-termination H.248 terminations TA and TB.
 Each H.248 stream contains two H.248 flow components for RTP and RTCP packet traffic.

 H.248 modeling of the recording session: